 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-I don't have the growth rate from 2013 as Finbox only provides data for the past ten years.
-These numbers don't impress, as Carlsberg's equity has decreased in many years.
-However, the large drop in 2022 and 2023 is due to a presidential decree in Russia that temporarily transferred the management of the Baltika Breweries to a Russian federal agency for State Property Management.
-As a result, the investment in the Baltika Breweries was fully written down over 2022 and 2023.
+These numbers don’t impress, as Carlsberg’s equity has declined in several years.
+However, the sharp drop in 2022 and 2023 was primarily due to a presidential decree in Russia that temporarily transferred the management of Baltika Breweries to a Russian federal agency for State Property Management.
+As a result, the investment in Baltika was fully written down across those two years.
+Equity increased in 2024, as Carlsberg received cash from the Russian disposal—although the amount was significantly below the expected valuation.
+While equity remains below previous levels, with the Russian operations now exited, there is a reasonable chance we’ll see more consistent year-over-year growth going forward.

 Debt